|1. Psychological Continuity|

 Can we say A = B and A = C?
 No; by symmetry and transitivity, this implies that B = C, leading to a contradiction.

 Can we say A = B but not A = C?
-There's no logical contradiction there, but we are assuming that the reasons for saying A = B apply equally to C, so there's no reasonable ground for choosing A = B instead of A = C.
+There's no logical contradiction there, but whatever reasons there are for saying A = B apply equally to C, so there's no reasonable ground for choosing A = B instead of A = C.

 Can we say A = C but not A = B?
 Same problem as the previous possibility.